robertfasano/emergent/docs/index.rst

 * As the number of input variables increases, more and more sophisticated algorithms are needed to explore the parameter space.
 * Controlling many devices from a centralized program quickly leads to tangled, unsalvageable code if scalability is not considered.
-* Many experiments have coupled inputs, where the optimum position of one knob depends on another.
+* Many experiments have coupled degrees of freedom, where the optimum position of one knob depends on another.

 We wrote EMERGENT to attempt to solve these problems.